Jonathan-Atkins-Logikos/modern-cpp-features/CPP17.md

 ### Exception specification is part of type
 [P0012R1](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2015/p0012r1.html)

-Function now include the noexcept specification in their type, resulting in overloading possible based on exceptions or no exceptions only.<br>
+Function now include the noexcept specification in their type, resulting in overloading possible based on exceptions or no exceptions only.
-Function pointers and lambdas also follow suit.<br>
+Function pointers and lambdas also follow suit.
 ```c++
 void f() noexcept;
 void f(); //implicitly noexcept(false)